Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Account Access

-During our investigation, we tested how easy it was for both employers and employees to find important plan information.
+During our review, we tested how easy it was for both employers and employees to find important plan information.
 Paychex’s employer website for managing retirement plans is simple to navigate and makes it easy to access information about plan investments and participants.
-Employees can log in to their account dashboards to monitor their balances and manage their contributions.
+Employees can switch effortlessly between desktop and mobile versions to check balances, adjust contribution percentages and download statements.

 Fiduciary Support

-Another benefit of Paychex is the option to partner with GuidedSavings from GuidedChoice, a third-party company that serves as an ERISA 3(38) fiduciary.
-This partnership reduces your fiduciary liability, ensures compliance, and enhances your retirement plan by providing expertly managed investment options designed to help your employees achieve their financial goals.
+Another benefit of Paychex is the option to partner with GuidedSavings from Mesirow, an independent financial services firm.
+This partnership reduces your fiduciary liability, ensures compliance and enhances your retirement plan by providing expertly managed investment options designed to help your employees achieve their financial goals.
+It acts as an ERISA 3(38) investment manager, meaning they take responsibility for selecting and monitoring the investment lineup.

 Plan Administration